California Power of Attorney Laws

 Steps for Making a Financial Power of Attorney in California

 California offers a statutory form (a form drafted by the state legislature) with blanks that you can fill out to create your POA.
-For a more user-friendly experience, you can try a software program like WillMaker, which guides you through a series of questions to arrive at a POA that meets your specific aims and is valid in your state.
-You can also hire a California lawyer to create a POA for you.
-Many lawyers will include durable POAs as part of a more comprehensive estate plan alongside a will or living trust.
+For a more user-friendly experience, try Nolo's WillMaker, which guides you through a series of questions to arrive at a POA that meets your specific aims and is valid in your state.
+(You can also use WillMaker to make your will or living trust.)
+Or you can hire a California lawyer to create a POA for you, though the cost will be higher.
+Many lawyers will also include durable POAs as part of a more comprehensive estate plan alongside a will or living trust.

-Whatever method you choose, the process of making the POA will include granting your agent all powers or initialing, from a list, the specific powers you want your agent to have.
+Whatever method you choose, the process of making the POA will include granting your agent all powers or selecting (and initialing), from a list, the specific powers you want your agent to have.
 For example, you might choose to grant your agent power over:

 • Real property transactions